HARP - What We Do

 Medical Transportation Services

-Medical Transportation Services enable an eligible individual to access HIV-related health and support services, including services needed to maintain the client in HIV medical care.
+Medical Transportation Services enable an eligible individual to access HIV-related health and support services, including services needed to maintain the client in HIV medical care, either through direct transportation services or gas cards.

-The goal of the HOPWA program is to provide housing assistance and supportive services for income-eligible individuals living with HIV/AIDS and their families to establish or better maintain a stable living environment in housing that is decent, safe, and sanitary, to reduce the risk of homelessness, and to improve access to health care and supportive services.
+The HOPWA Program provides assistance to low-income persons living with HIV and their households to establish or maintain affordable and stable housing, reduce their risk of homelessness, and improve their access to health care and supportive services.